minoobeyzavi/Transpara/Druid/StreamingData.md

 Post            Post request.
 --data-binary   Post data exactly as specified with no extra processing.
 @               What comes after @ is the file name.
-@-              Display information after a completed transfer with the format from stdin.
 ```